davegallant/docker-groovy-lint/README.md

 ## archived

+Intructions have been moved to [npm-groovy-lint](https://github.com/nvuillam/npm-groovy-lint).

-This image has been moved to:  [npm-groovy-lint](https://github.com/nvuillam/npm-groovy-lint) and is published to https://hub.docker.com/r/nvuillam/npm-groovy-lint.
+Docker images are published to https://hub.docker.com/r/nvuillam/npm-groovy-lint.